netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 ## Why monitor Pi-hole and a Raspberry Pi with Netdata?

-Netdata tool that helps you monitor and troubleshoot all kinds of devices and the applications they run, including IoT devices like the Raspberry Pi and applications like Pi-hole.
+Netdata helps you monitor and troubleshoot all kinds of devices and the applications they run, including IoT devices like the Raspberry Pi and applications like Pi-hole.

 After a two-minute installation and with zero configuration, you'll be able all of Pi-hole's metrics, including the volume of queries, connected clients, DNS queries per type, top clients, top blocked domains, and more.